autogoal/autogoal/docs/examples/solving_meddocan_2019.md

     loggers.append(telegram)
 ```

-Finally, loading the MEDDOCAN dataset, running the `AutoClassifier` instance,
+Finally, loading the MEDDOCAN dataset, running the `AutoML` instance,
 and printing the results.

 ```python